 Unlike other countries, as Spain is in the EU it is seen as ‘low risk’.
 The financial system in Spain has evolved to accommodate one of the largest British expat populations in the world, so an industry of credible solicitors, estate agents and banks with a large international presence have been established for years.

 Of course you must do your due diligence on who you are speaking with, but that is the same as sending money to anyone.
 Check that the company you are sending money to is a registered business; usually working with a solicitor recommended by the agent themselves is an easy solution for a trusting relationship.

-As well as being diligent when it comes to sending your funds, you should also consider where the funds relating to your transaction are being sent from.
+As well as being diligent when it comes to sending your money to Spain, you should also consider where the funds relating to your transaction are being sent from.

-It is generally safe to send funds abroad with UK Banks.
-They will convert your Sterling and send your funds abroad as instructed.
+It is generally safe to send funds abroad with UK banks.
+They will convert your Sterling and send your money abroad as instructed.
 There may be limits to the amount you can send at once, so I recommend checking ahead of time to avoid being caught out on any obstructive time delays.

 The key drawbacks, however, with using a bank is the exchange rate and the efficiency of the transfer.

 Standard transfers can take 4-6 business days, and some may offer an additional charge for an express transfer which will fall into the more acceptable 1-2 day target mark.

 Foreign exchange brokerages excel in both of these categories.
 Banks vary the rates they offer between commercial and retail customers, and using a brokerage allows you to reduce this gap.
 The difference of just 1 cent on the exchange rate on GBP/EUR can save hundreds, if not thousands of Pounds on a prospective transfer.
 With in-house teams that manage multiple large volume transfers also meaning that money can be in the recipient’s bank account the same or following day.